Evensgn/MIPS-simulator/Development-Log.md

 * Wrote part of the parser of MIPS text

 **June 27**
-* Learned something about MIPS memory organization and solutions to hazards
+* Learned something about MIPS memory organization and different hazards
 * Changed three classes into singleton design pattern, taking the advice of Yunwei
 * Designed instruction encoding format
 * Finished the parser